 1. Does your medical school and/or institution have an Office of Sustainability?
 3 Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
 If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital and/or medical school.
 2 There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of medical school and/or hospital sustainability.
-1 There are no salaried sustainability staff, but there is a sustainability task force or committee 0 There are no staff members or task force responsible for overseeing campus sustainability Score explanation: Rush University Medical Center has an Environmental Sustainability Team (EST) consisting of a core Sustainability Department with currently two full time employees (EST Manager and Coordinator), as well as a Health Systems Management Student Intern working part time.
-The Sustainability Department within the EST serves to oversee and implement Sustainable efforts at the hospital with the support of Sustainability Champions from clinical and non-clinical areas, several working groups, and the EST Steering Committee.
-This would be awarded 3 points.
+1 There are no salaried sustainability staff , but there is a sustainability task force or committee 0 There are no staff members or task force responsible for overseeing campus sustainability

+Rush University Medical Center has an Environmental Sustainability Team (EST) consisting of a core Sustainability Department with currently two full time employees (EST Manager and Coordinator), as well as a Health Systems Management Student Intern and Program Analyst working part time.
+The Sustainability Department within the EST serves to oversee and implement Sustainable efforts at the hospital with the support of Sustainability Champions from clinical and non-clinical areas, several working groups, and a partnership with the university.

-2. How ambitious is your medical school/institution's plan to reduce its own carbon footprint?
-4 The institution has a stated goal of carbon neutrality by 2030 or earlier and the medical school / institution has a well-defined and adequate plan in place to achieve this goal.
-3 Yes, there is a stated carbon neutrality goal by at least 2040 and the medical school/institution has a well-defined and adequate plan in place to achieve this goal.
-2 Yes, there is a stated carbon neutrality goal by at least 2040, but the medical school/institution has not created a plan to reach that goal or the plan is inadequate.
-1 There is a CO2 emission reduction goal, but it is not one of carbon neutrality.
+2. How ambitious is your institution/medical school plan to reduce its own carbon footprint?
+5 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2030 3 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2040 1 The institution/medical school has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate 0 The institution/medical school does not meet any of the requirements listed above Score explanation:

-0 There is no stated goal for reduction of CO2 emissions.

-Score explanation: Rush University Medical Center is aiming to reduce emissions, however, does not currently have a clear CO2 emission target.
-RUMC is in the process of baselining Greenhouse Gas Emissions, with a reduction target to be rolled out soon.
-EST is aiming to have a more concrete reduction goal on carbon neutrality within the next year.
-This would be awarded 1 point.
+Rush University System for Health has committed to the HHS Health Sector Climate Pledge, demonstrating a commitment to reduce scope 1 & 2 greenhouse gas emissions by 50% by 2030 and achieve net zero across all scopes by 2050.
+The Environmental Sustainability Team has a plan to meet these milestones, but it has not yet been signed off by senior leadership.

 3. Do buildings/infrastructure used by the medical school for teaching (not including the hospital) utilize renewable energy?

-3 Yes medical school buildings are 100% powered by renewable energy

-2 Medical school buildings source >80% of energy needs from off-site and/or on-site renewable energy.
+3 Yes medical school buildings are 100% powered by renewable energy 2 Medical school buildings source >80% of energy needs from off-site and/or on-site renewable energy.
 1 Medical school buildings source >20% of energy needs from off-site and/or on-site renewable energy.
 0 Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.

-Score explanation: Rush University Medical Center currently purchases all brown power from Constellation.
-However, there is a 25% renewable energy goal by 2025 through the Healthcare Anchor Network Impact Purchasing Commitment (HAN-IPC).
-There are plans on installing solar panels on the university buildings within the near future as well.
-This would be awarded 0 points.
+Although Rush University Medical Center currently purchases all brown power from Constellation, there is a 25% renewable energy goal by 2025 through the Healthcare Anchor Network Impact Purchasing Commitment (HAN-IPC).
+With Rush's commitment to meet the HHS pledge to reduce Scope 1 and 2 greenhouse gas by 50% by 2030, an additional goal to procure 100% renewable electricity for the medical school buildings by 2030 has been made.
+There are plans to install solar panels on the university buildings in the future, but the project has been placed on hold as further funding is required